turangarusso/DeepL-Rest-API-SWIFT/README.md

     @Published var key: String = "your api key"
 ```

-You can use the var "language" to set the Source Language to translate the text into
+You can use the var "language" to set the Targhet Language to translate the text into

 ```swift
     final class Network: ObservableObject {